mbuesch/codepal/README.md

 When `--enable-memory` is active, the memory store is persisted in a SQLite database named `.agents-codepal-memory.sqlite` in the workspace root.

 Use `--dump-memory` to inspect the stored keys and values from the command line without starting the server.

-Use `--memory-max-age-days` to automatically prune entries that have not been accessed within the given number of days.
-Pruning runs on each memory tool call.

 ## VS Code MCP client configuration